-In 2013, Georgia reported 10 cases of WNV, with 0 deaths.
-An additional 7 cases were reported, but were lost to follow-up.
-Three positive viremic blood donors were also identified, but are not counted as any of the 17 cases.
-Four (23.5%) of the 17 cases experienced WNV neurologic illness (altered mental status, paralysis, encephalitis, and/or meningitis) and 6 (35.3%) were diagnosed with WNV fever.
-Seven (41.2%) had no additional data.
-The viremic blood donors remained asymptomatic.
-The average age of cases was 56 years (range 31-85).
-The average age of those with WNV neurologic illness was 64 years (range 38-80).
-Eight (47%) of the 17 cases were male.
-The majority of cases were reported in August, September, and October.
-Eight horses tested positive for WNV in 2013, and twenty-five horses tested positive for EEE.
-No birds tested positive for any arboviral diseases in 2013.
-A total of 7413 pools of mosquitoes (121909 individuals) were sent for testing with results reported to the GDPH.
-Mosquitoes found WNV+ (150 pools) were Aedes albopictus, Culex quinquefasciatus, Cx nigripalpus, Cx restuans, and Ochlerotatus triseriatus, as well as unidentified Culex spp; the mosquito species most commonly found positive (82.7%) was Cx quinquefasciatus.
-An additional 16 pools of mosquitoes were reported to be WNV+, but no other information is available on these mosquitoes.
-In addition to WNV, 1 pool was found to be positive with an un-specified bunyavirus, 1 pool was found to be EEE+ (Lowndes County), 1 pool was found to be HJV+, 152 pools were Flanders+, and 16 pools were positive with a variant of the Flanders virus.
-Bunyaviridae are vector- borne viruses.
-They are a family of negative-stranded, enveloped RNA viruses.
-Though generally found in arthropods or rodents, certain viruses in this family occasionally infect humans.
-Some of them also infect plants.
+In 2014, Georgia reported 13 cases of WNV, with 1 death.
+Eleven (84.6%) of the 13 cases experienced WNV neurologic illness (altered mental status, paralysis, encephalitis, and/or meningitis) and 2 (15.3%) were diagnosed with WNV fever.
+There were no viremic blood donors reported.
+The average age of cases was 53 years (range 9-86).
+The average age of those with WNV neurologic illness was 49 years (range 9-76).
+Nine (69.2%) of the 13 cases were male.
+The majority of cases were reported in July, August, and September.
+No horses tested positive for WNV in 2014, but 7 horses tested positive for EEE.
+No birds were reported as being submitted for testing in 2014.
+A total of 5038 pools of mosquitoes (107967 individuals) were sent for testing with results reported to the GDPH.
+Mosquitoes found WNV+ (56 pools) were Aedes albopictus and Culex quinquefasciatus, as well as unidentified Culex spp; the mosquito species most commonly found positive (96.4%) was Cx quinquefasciatus.
+In addition to WNV, 2 pools were found to be EEE+ (Lowndes & Chatham counties).